anoxape/serverless/README.md

 Simple serverless web app demo made using AWS Lambda and AWS Elastic Load Balancer.

+Terraform is used as a rudimentary build tool to pack site artifacts.
+These artifacts are then deployed as AWS Lambdas.
+Each Lambda is mapped to its own LB target group.
+Target groups are selected via LB listener rules based on host condition.

 # Requirements

 * AWS account with configured: VPC, public subnet(s), private subnet(s), and internet gateway